ganrad/aks-aspnet-sqldb-rest/README.md

     **IMPORTANT NOTES:**
     - In order to complete all sections in this project, at least one person in your team **must** have **Owner** *Role* permission for the Azure Subscription.
     - For an Azure Subscription, there is a default limit on the number of **VM Cores** which can be provisioned per region.
 The Azure limits are also referred to as quotas.
 The VM Cores have both a regional total limit (~ 20) and a per-size series limit.
-In case a single Azure Subscription is used by all attendees for provisioning resources (~ VM's), the default VM Cores limit may need to be increased.
-The quota can be increased by opening an online Azure Customer Support request.
-More details can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machines-limits).
+In case a single Azure Subscription is used for provisioning resources (~ VM's) by all attendees, the default VM Cores limit might get exceeded.
+The default quota can be increased by opening an online Azure Customer Support request.
+More details can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).
 3. An Azure **Resource Group** with **Owner** *Role* permission.
 All Azure resources will be deloyed into this resource group.
 4. A **GitHub** Account to fork and clone this GitHub repository.
 5. A **Azure DevOps Services** (formerly Visual Studio Team Services) Account.
 You can get a free Azure DevOps account by accessing the [Azure DevOps Services](https://azure.microsoft.com/en-us/services/devops/) web page.